kristina-lim/wheel-of-fortune-and-mastermind/README.md

 # Wheel of Fortune and Mastermind
 #### My project is based on the Wheel of Fortune and the Mastermind game.
-The Wheel of Fortune has a hierarchy, where the Game is the grandparent and the rest of the classes are its descendants.
+In this project I got experience designing software using inheritance, polymorphism, interfaces and abstract classes.

 #### In my Wheel of Fortune game, you can either play or have three different AI players attempt to guess the phrase.
      AI Players: